novoda/react-native-workshop/slides.md

 }
 ```

-You can use single, double, and inverse quotes to create string literals, only inverse quotes can interpolate variables though.
+You can use single, double, and inverse quotes to create string literals, only backticks can interpolate variables though.

 ```javascript
 const name = "Daniele";